premingg/MuzikApp/README.md

 # MuzikApp

 A simple music player web app built with Node.js and Express.
 Upload songs, create playlists, and listen online.
+I have made it mainly for my personal use.

 ## Live Demo